We don’t think diversified investors should abandon their asset allocations, but adjustments may be in order.

 In my mind, there’s nothing quite like a day at the beach.
 Fortunately for me, during my youth in Costa Rica, my time in Los Angeles, and now here in San Francisco, there’s been a beach nearby.
 Along with days in the sun, I have, of course, experienced the disappointment of dashed expectations when thunderstorms rolled in and upset the day’s plans.

 Investors who’ve diversified their investments to include both stocks and bonds must be feeling a similar emotion when they look at their portfolios’ performance.
 And why not?
-It takes time and effort to build a diversified portfolio with the idea that when stocks zig, bonds will zag and help smooth out overall performance.
-And now after all that, you have a period like this year’s first half when both asset classes declined.
+It takes time and effort to build a diversified portfolio with the idea that when stocks zig, bonds will zag and this will typically help smooth out overall performance.
+And now after all that, you have a period like 2022 when both asset classes declined.
 Hence, you may have investors feeling like it’s a rainy day at the beach.

 During this period of rising interest rates and persistent inflation, let’s take a look at past periods when stock and bond prices retreated concurrently for potential insights and discuss implications for investors.